BlogCategoriesCompareAbout

 KSampler Configuration:

-• Steps: Higher values (20-50) generally improve quality
+• Steps: 20-50 steps generally improve quality

-• CFG Scale: Controls prompt adherence (7-12 is typical)
+• CFG Scale: 7-12 controls prompt adherence

 • Scheduler: Normal works well for most cases